-We're excited to announce the release of “Partnering to Succeed: How Small Health Centers Can Improve Care and Thrive Under Value Based Payment,” a California Health Care Foundation report developed in partnership with JSI Research & Training Institute.
-It outlines the core features and strategies small health centers need to flourish while providing great care in a changing, value-based health care environment.
+“Partnering to Succeed: How Small Health Centers Can Improve Care and Thrive Under Value Based Payment,” is a California Health Care Foundation report developed in partnership with JSI Research & Training Institute outlining the core features and strategies small health centers need to flourish while providing great care in a changing, value-based health care environment.
 “Partnering to Succeed” represents a significant extension of the work the MacColl Center has prioritized since its founding, and we are proud to be a part of its creation alongside national partners and thought leaders in the field of primary care.

 We know primary care plays a crucial role as the backbone of a high functioning health system, and community health centers (CHC) provide much needed care to millions of people across this country, CHCs are also laboratories for creative problem-solving from issues ranging from how to utilize staff in expanded roles to implementing unique strategies for addressing social need, to leveraging local context to solve community-specific health problems, all of which allow them to better serve a growing population and address the rising burden of chronic disease nationally.

 MacColl has been privileged to learn from the best leaders in primary care transformation over the decades, working with CHCs and their partners through a variety of groundbreaking and foundational initiatives (Health Disparities Collaboratives, Safety Net Medical Home Initiative, Primary Care Team Guide) to radically redesign care and improve patient health.
 But even vanguard health systems struggle to sustain the work they do when improving care, including securing reimbursement for population health, referral coordination, and medication management conducted by non-provider team members.
 That’s why the report focus on ways to succeed not only clinically but financially as well.